 - Join faculty members as they research areas such as special education, early intervention, and family development.

 Expand and enhance both your cultural perspective and your resume with a study abroad experience during your years at Syracuse.
-Ranked among the top 25 international education providers in the U.S., SU Abroad has more than 100 programs in 60 countries, with nearly half of all students going abroad during their four years.
+Ranked among the top 25 international education providers in the U.S., Syracuse Abroad has more than 100 programs in 60 countries, with nearly half of all students going abroad during their four years.

 To make study abroad more affordable, apply for a Himan Brown Fellows scholarship, a scholarship exclusively for School of Education students.
+Explore study abroad opportunities for students in the School of Education .

 Life After Syracuse University